FrankJiang1208/project_2/README.md

 # Project_2: Billboard, Grammy, Artists

 We have looked at data pertaining to Billboard Songs, Grammy-Awarded Songs, their respective artists, and their relationship with one another.
-These datasets are limited to the years 1999-2019.
-These datasets were found on https://www.kaggle.com/danield2255/data-on-songs-from-billboard-19992019/version/1 conducted by Daniel DeFoe.
+These datasets are limited to the years 1999-2019 and were found on https://www.kaggle.com/danield2255/data-on-songs-from-billboard-19992019/version/1 conducted by Daniel DeFoe.

 We used pgAdmin to upload our data into a SQL Database (relational).